-The chart below is a comparison of the overall scores for all of the double strollers we tested for this review.
-The Thule Chariot Cross 2 bar is blue.
+The chart below is a comparison of the overall scores for the double strollers we tested with the Thule Chariot Cross 2 in blue.

-The information provided below includes details on the Chariot Cross and how it performed during testing in each metric.
-Individual metric scores were used to compute the overall score for the Cougar.
+The information provided below includes details on the Chariot Cross and its performance during testing.

 Ease of Use

-The Chariot Cross earned a 6 of 10 for ease of use, an improvement over the old Thule Chariot Cougar 2.
+The Chariot Cross earned a 6 of 10 for ease of use, an improvement over the old Thule Chariot Cougar 2 that it replaces.

-The UPPAbaby Vista Double earned a high score in this metric with an 8.
-Ease of use impacts your daily experience using a stroller and is, therefore, essential for preventing regular frustration.
+Ease of use impacts your daily experience and is essential for preventing regular frustration.

 Fold and Unfold

-The Cross folds using two hands, and it has an automatic lock (above left), and self-stands once folded.
-The process to fold isn't hard, but it is convoluted and involved with anywhere between 3-12 steps depending on how small you need it to be.
-It has color-coded buttons (above right) that help remind you what needs to happen to complete the fold including on the quick release wheels.
+The Cross folds using two hands; it has an automatic lock (above left), and self-stands.
+The process isn't hard, but it is convoluted with anywhere between 3-12 steps depending on how small you need it to be.
+It has color-coded buttons (above right) that help remind you what needs to happen to fold including the quick release wheels.
 The self-stand feature is probably only useful for storage, but it is an added benefit much of the competition lacks.
-Unfolding is about the same and is essentially a reversal of the steps required to fold it.
+Unfolding is about the same and is a reversal of the folding steps.

-The Cross brakes are much more accessible than the old Cougar brakes and are now sandal foot friendly and are operated with a single action (above left).
-We didn't have any trouble setting them or thinking they were on when they weren't, and they come with a nice color-coded indication that they are set (above right).
+The Cross brakes are much more accessible than the old Cougar brakes and are now sandal foot friendly and single action (above left).
+We didn't have any trouble setting them, and they have a useful color-coded indication (above right).